-WG Agreement #5: Domain name control is a legitimate purpose for "thin data" collection.
+Proposed-WG Agreement #5-(to be confirmed via poll): Domain name control is a legitimate purpose for "thin data" collection.

-WG Agreement #6: Technical Issue Resolution is a legitimate purpose for "thin data" collection.
+Proposed WG Agreement #6 (to be confirmed via poll): Technical Issue Resolution is a legitimate purpose for "thin data" collection.

-WG Agreement #3: Domain Name Certification is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #3 (to be confirmed via poll): Domain Name Certification is a legitimate purpose for "thin data" collection.

-WG Agreement #4: Business Domain Name Purchase or Sale is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #4 (to be confirmed via poll): Business Domain Name Purchase or Sale is a legitimate purpose for "thin data" collection.

-WG Agreement #5: Academic / Public Interest DNS Research is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #5 (to be confirmed via poll): Academic / Public Interest DNS Research is a legitimate purpose for "thin data" collection.

-WG Agreement #6: Regulatory and Contractual Enforcement is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #6 (to be confirmed via poll): Regulatory and Contractual Enforcement is a legitimate purpose for "thin data" collection.

-WG Agreement #7: Criminal Investigation & DNS Abuse Mitigation is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #7 (to be confirmed via poll): Criminal Investigation & DNS Abuse Mitigation is a legitimate purpose for "thin data" collection.

-WG Agreement #8: Legal Actions is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #8 (to be confirmed via poll): Legal Actions is a legitimate purpose for "thin data" collection.

-WG Agreement #9: Individual Internet Use is a legitimate purpose for "thin data" collection.
+Possible WG Agreement #9 (to be confirmed via poll): Individual Internet Use is is a legitimate purpose for "thin data" collection.